-In the last few years, www.yousendit.com[TM] has become extremely popular as an FTP replacement file delivery service.
+In the last few years, www.yousendit.comTM has become extremely popular as an FTP replacement file delivery service.
 All you have to do is go to the above website address, create a new user account and use this website to upload files that can be sent to recipients.
 The service is free for single file transfers up to 100 MB.

-galleries and images to so that they do not get mixed up with the folder structure of the main website.
-I can then double-click on a folder such as 'portraits' to reveal the subfolder contents and drag the Internet-ready files or folders across into this window.
+subfolder contents and drag the Internet-ready files or folders across into this window.
 That's all there is to it.
 The time this takes to accomplish will depend on the size of your files and Internet connection speed.
 All you have to do is to supply people with a weblink such as the one in the accompanying sidebar, so that they can access these files.
 When they click on the link you give them, the file should start to download automatically to their computer.